 The guidance covers a clear set of outcomes against which to measure improvements and outlines five offers: moves toward seven-day a week working for routine NHS services; greater transparency and choice for patients; more patient participation; better data to support the drive to improve services: and higher standards and safer care.

-To assist those planning services locally, the NHS Commissioning Board also today publishes comparative information on outcomes for patients in all CCG and local authority areas.
+To assist those planning services locally, the NHS Commissioning Board also today publishes comparative information on outcomes for patients in all CCG and local authority areas (this document is no longer available here but can be found on the National Archives website).
 These outcomes benchmarking packs are intended to support the local planning of health and care.

 As the NHS CB continues to prepare to take on its full powers from 1 April 2013, overseeing expenditure of England’s £95.6 billion NHS budget to deliver the Government’s mandate, it also publishes today the financial allocations for CCGs and for the NHS CB for 2013/14.
 Within this overall funding, the NHS CB has allocated £63.4 billion to CCGs.
 This represents 2.3% growth compared to the equivalent 2012/13 baselines – a real terms increase of 0.3% at a time of limited resources which, working with local Health and Wellbeing partners, CCGs will use to ensure improved service quality and better health outcomes for their patients and communities.